Autoritysama/Pokemon-Infinite-Fusion-Calculator/README.md

 ## Fusion Stat Calculator - Main Menu
 ![image](https://github.com/Autoritysama/Pokemon-Infinite-Fusion-Calculator/assets/121148901/12092193-992e-4f83-991f-45d25a737663)

+Look at the excel file pokemon.csv to find all the Pokemon available and their names.
+Sometime spelling can be different for Pokemon like Aegislash and some others.

+To calculate the stats and type information for a fused Pokémon, follow these steps:

+1. Enter the names of the Head Pokémon and Body Pokémon in their respective fields.
+   - Make sure the names are spelled correctly and match the capitalization used in the Pokémon games.

+2. Click the "Calculate" button to generate the results.

+3. The calculated stats for the fused Pokémon will be displayed, including:
+   - HP, Attack, Defense, Sp.
+Atk, Sp.
+Def, and Speed

+4. The type information for the fusion will also be shown, including:
+   - Primary Type (Type 1) and Secondary Type (Type 2)
+   - Weaknesses (2x and 4x)
+   - Resistances (0.5x and 0.25x)
+   - Immunities

+5. If you want to quickly swap the Head and Body Pokémon and recalculate the results, click the "Swap & Recalculate" button.

+For more advanced searching capabilities, click the "Search Fusions" button to access the Fusion Search Criteria interface.

 ## Fusion Search Criteria
 ![image](https://github.com/Autoritysama/Pokemon-Infinite-Fusion-Calculator/assets/121148901/be6b4588-55c9-4dac-8ea4-47399b066158)

+When entering your search criteria, please ensure that the names of Pokémon and types are spelled correctly with proper capitalization (e.g., "Garchomp", "Dragon").

+- Target Stats:
+  - Enter the desired values for each stat (HP, Attack, Defense, Sp.
+Atk, Sp.
+Def, Speed).
+  - Use 0 for stats you don't have a preference for.
+  - Adjust the weights (1-10) to prioritize the importance of each stat in the search.

+- Lock Head/Body/Any:
+  - Specify a Pokémon name to lock in the head, body, or either position of the fusion.

+- Num Results:
+  - Choose the number of fusion results to display.

+- Type 1/2:
+  - Enter the desired primary and secondary types for the fusion.

+- No Legendary:
+  - Check this box to exclude legendary Pokémon from the results.

+- Exclude Mega Evolutions:
+  - Check this box to exclude Mega Evolutions from the results.

+- Exclude Pokémon:
+  - Enter the names of any Pokémon to exclude, separated by commas.

+After filling in your search criteria, click "Submit" to view the closest matching fusions.
+The results will be sorted based on the specified target stats and weights.
+Click on the column headers to sort the results as needed.

 ## Fusion Search Results
 ![image](https://github.com/Autoritysama/Pokemon-Infinite-Fusion-Calculator/assets/121148901/30fec83f-140e-4656-a31b-e68ae8611ddc)

+After performing a search using the Fusion Search Criteria, the results will be displayed in the Fusion Results window.
+This screen presents the closest matching fusions based on your specified criteria.

+- The results are shown in a table format, with each row representing a unique fusion.
+- The columns display various information about each fusion, including:
+  - Head: The Pokémon used as the head of the fusion
+  - Body: The Pokémon used as the body of the fusion
+  - Type 1 and Type 2: The primary and secondary types of the fusion
+  - HP, Attack, Defense, Sp.
+Atk, Sp.
+Def, Speed: The individual stats of the fusion
+  - Total Stats: The sum of all the individual stats

+- By default, the results are sorted based on the closeness to the target stats and weights you specified in the search criteria.
+- However, you can easily sort the results based on any of the columns by clicking on the respective column header.
+  - Clicking once will sort the column in ascending order.
+  - Clicking again will sort the column in descending order.
+  - This allows you to quickly analyze and compare the fusions based on specific stats or attributes.

 ## Errors
 ![image](https://github.com/Autoritysama/Pokemon-Infinite-Fusion-Calculator/assets/121148901/5c2e27e1-9280-47a9-90cf-7452db760079)